JayOnTape/SourceNite/README.md

 ### A Recreation of Fortnite Chapter 1's Movement and Locomotion in Unreal Engine 5.4.4

 > [!WARNING]
 Please remember that this project is for personal and educational use and is still being worked on!
-Not all features have been added yet, please credit me if you use this for fangames or projects!
+Not all planned features have been added yet.
+Please credit me if you use this for fangames or projects!

 ### Features:
 > - Replicated Sprinting and Movement.